wlachs/blog/README.md

 # wlchs/blog

-Lightweight blog engine implemented in Go
+A lightweight blog engine implemented in Go.

 ---

-## How to run
+# Setup

 Follow the guide to deploy your very own blog engine!

-### Prerequisites
+## Prerequisites

 For a successful deployment, you need Docker.
 You can use [Docker Desktop](https://docs.docker.com/desktop/) or [Colima](https://github.com/abiosoft/colima) if you prefer a command-line-only solution.

-### Configuration
+## Configuration

 To customize the blog engine, you must edit the configuration files.
 These contain, among other essential settings, the primary user's name.
 The configuration files are at [build/env](./build/env).